walles/loadviz/README.md

 ## TODO

-* Make demo binary update its image at 10 FPS.
-Previous attempt led to no window being shown, maybe updating is too slow?
+* Draw some sort of bar chart based on fake data
-* Start getting CPU load from the system
+* Make sure that data looks like CPU load
-* Render CPU load
+* Replace the data with actual CPU load
 * Make bars slide into place when metrics are updated.
 Physics engine!
 * Make a menu bar visualization
 * Make a Dock icon visualization
+* Find a *good* way of getting the demo image to update at 10 FPS
 * Poll battery charge state as well
 * Visualize battery charge as a blue sky (full) or a starry night (empty)
 * Figure out whether `cargo build` should be done in the `libloadviz` project